kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 - [ ] [Pick Next Release Manager](#pick-next-release-manager) (*)

 Steps marked with (*) are to be performed by the "Release Manager".
-MS = Michael Schöttes
+MS = Michael Schöttes \
-TL = Thorben Lindhauer
+TL = Thorben Lindhauer \
-RS = Roman Smirnov
+RS = Roman Smirnov \
-CM = Charley Mann
+CM = Charley Mann \
+CR = Christopher Rogers

 # Define release version
 There are five alpha releases before every minor release named alpha1 to alpha5.
-Major, minor and patch version are the same as the next minor release.
+Major, minor, and patch versions are the same as the next minor release.
 The format of the version is `<MAJOR>.<MINOR>.<PATCH>-<ALPHA>` (e.g. 7.9.0-alpha3, 7.12.0-alpha5, ...).
 More information can be found in the [release policy](https://docs.camunda.org/enterprise/release-policy/) in the docs.

 This guide contains links and filters using placeholders.
 Please replace the placeholder with the corresponding substitute.

 # Make calendar appointments

-## Deciding on the release date
-Decide upon the exact date for the release day.
-How to find the release day:
-* it is always a Friday, except if the Friday is a holiday, then it's the day before (Thursday) and so on.
-* take the last day of the month and find the Friday that is "closest" to that date.
-Closest means that you have to count the number of days from the last day of the month to the previous/next Friday.
-* Ask the optimize (slack: `@optimize-release-manager`), modeler (slack: `@modeling-release-manager`) and infrastructure (slack: `#infra`) teams if they want to participate in the release presentation.
-Share a google docs presentation with them in case they want to participate.
+**Heads-up:** The release presentation is organized company-wide by the `@product-release-presentation-dri`.
+The DRI will create the Zoom meeting & the calendar appointment.
+Read all details about the company-wide release presentation organization on [confluence](https://confluence.camunda.com/display/camBPM/Release+Presentation+Organization).

-## **Release presentation**
+## **Hold Release presentation**
-The release presentation is done remotely via Zoom.
-Create a Zoom meeting for the presentation.
-Ask Backoffice for a pro account.
-> 🕔 set a reminder on that date for the release presentation (~3 pm).
-Include the Zoom link in the invitation.
-Audience: alle@camunda.com.
-Location: none

-> 🕔 book a room for the team where we can hold the presentation.
-Audience: camundabpm@camunda.com Location: Any room with enough space.
+> 🕔 Make an appointment 15 minutes before the release presentation until its end.
+Audience: camundabpm@camunda.com

 ## **Blog post contribution**
-> 🕔  set a reminder in the evening of the day before the code freeze so everyone has their blogpost contribution committed.
+> 🕔  set a reminder in the evening of the day before the code freeze, so everyone has their blogpost contribution committed.
 > Audience: camundabpm@camunda.com

 ## **Code Freeze**
 > 🕔  in the evening of the day before the build will take place until its end.
-If the release presentation is on Friday, the code freeze can be scheduled for Wednesday evening.
+If the release presentation is on Tuesday, the code freeze can be scheduled for Friday evening.
 > Audience: camundabpm@camunda.com

 ## **Build release**